It4innovations/Intel-SDE-FLOPS/README.md

 In the example, one loop of the application `app` was annotated with the start/stop markers.
 Hence only FLOPs executed within the loop are measured.\
 \
 **Note**:\
 The markers can be placed arbitrarily in the source code.
-However, it is recommended not to nest them.
+However, it is recommended not to nest them.\
+\
+**Note for using markers with Python scripts**:\
+For using markers within any Python script, refer to the instruction within the `for_python` subdirectory.
+It follows the same principles as to using markers directly in C/C++.

 # Caveats
 When using Intel SDE for counting the FLOPs, be aware of the following pecularities when using the results: